 The first Church of England building was built in Townsville on land on a hill at that time called Constitution, Prospect, or Black Hill or Ca-boor ( the Aboriginal name recorded by Charles Price in 1885) The land was purchased at a sale of crown lands, with the aid of parishioners and the hill was later gazetted as Melton Hill .
 Work began on 24th May 1871 by builders Meldrum and Driscoll.
 It was a very plain gable-roofed structure set on low blocks, with a side entrance porch, topped with a small tower in the front.
 It was surrounded by a ‘goat-proof’ fence and cost £400.
 It was opened, free of debt, on October 1st, 1871 for Divine Service.

 It was based at St James’ Church in Townsville.
 The new diocese’s first bishop George Henry Stanton was appointed on 24th June.
 Bishop Stanton did not immediately go to Townsville but spent several months in England, trying to raise funds and attract clergy for the new diocese.
 He finally arrived in Townsville in May, preaching his first sermon on 21st of May.

 The initial intention was to have the cathedral designed by John Horbury Hunt but Arthur Blackett of Sydney, son of Edmund Blackett (the New South Wales colonial architect) was commissioned to design a building to be erected on the church land behind the existing weatherboard structure.

 Having become the Cathedral of the new diocese, St James’ Church was enlarged.
 The chancel was lengthened to accommodate the choir, and north and south aisles were added over the next few years.

-Plans for a new and larger cathedral began when members of the church formed a committee to raise the funds
+Plans for the new and larger Cathedral began when members of the church formed a committee to raise the funds

 The proposal to build a cathedral was approved by a church synod and the Cathedral Building Committee was appointed.